 But the dedicated distros are pre-loaded with applications for visually impaired persons and settings to tweak them.

 Accessible-Coconut distro is based on Ubuntu and features MATE Desktop.
 The current iteration (as of writing this post) is based on Ubuntu 20.04 LTS and MATE Desktop 1.24.
 It features Linux Kernel 5.4 stable.

-Its easy for them to get a complete desktop, curated for them which works out of the box.
+They can easily get a complete desktop that works out of the box.